MiguelSavignano/node-credentials/README.md

 ### credentialsEnv

-Return the value of credentiasl based on process.env.NODE_ENV
+Return the value of credentiasl based on process.env.NODE_CREDENTIALS_ENV or process.env.NODE_ENV
 Example:

 ```js